WesleyAC/blog/_posts/2022-02-10-snes-dev-5-dma.md

 sta BBAD0
 ```

-This tells the SNES that we want this DMA to write to the `VMDATAL` register, and since set the mode to `001`, it'll also write to `VMDATAL + 1`, which is `VMDATAH`.
+This tells the SNES that we want this DMA to write to the `VMDATAL` register, and since we set the mode to `001`, it'll also write to `VMDATAL + 1`, which is `VMDATAH`.

 ```
 ldx #.loword(charset)